Home Gym Moving Tips: Save Time, Money, and Stress

 Pro Tip 4: Prepare the Space First

-Before unloading your equipment, get your gym space ready.
+Before unloading your equipment, get your garage gym space ready.

 Pro Tip 5: Save Receipts